The Dogs of War (film): Plot

 Having escaped from Central America with his comrades Drew Blakeley, Derek Godwin, Michel-Claude, Terry, and Richard, mercenary Jamie Shannon gets an offer from Endean, a British businessman working for a tycoon.
-Endean's company is interested in "certain resources" in the small African nation of Zangaro, which is run by the brutal dictator, President Kimba.
+Endean's company is interested in "certain resources" in the small African nation of Zangaro, which is run by the brutal dictator President Kimba.

-Shannon goes on a reconnaissance mission to Zangaro's capital of Clarence and meets British documentary film maker Alan North, who fills him in on the political situation in Zangaro.
-Shannon's activities arouse the suspicions of the police (especially a suspected dalliance with Gabrielle Dexter, a woman who turns out to be one of Kimba's mistresses), and he is arrested, severely beaten and imprisoned.
+Shannon goes to Zangaro's capital to meet British documentary film maker Alan North, who fills him in on the political situation.
+Shannon's activities, including a suspected dalliance with one of Kimba's mistresses, Gabrielle Dexter, get him arrested, severely beaten and imprisoned.
 His wounds are treated by Dr. Okoye, a physician and prisoner who was formerly a moderate political leader.
 North agitates for Shannon's release, and two days later he is deported.

-When Shannon tells Endean that there is no chance of a coup, Endean offers him $100,000 to overthrow Kimba by invading Zangaro with a mercenary army.
-Endean's employer intends to install a puppet government led by Colonel Bobi, Kimba's greedy former ally, allowing Endean's employer to exploit the country's newly discovered platinum resources, an agreement guaranteed by Colonel Bobi.
-Shannon refuses the offer and instead proposes to his estranged girlfriend Jessie that they start a new life in the Western U.S. When she refuses his proposal, he accepts Endean's contract on condition that he will have control of the military operation.
+When Shannon reports to Endean there is no chance of an internal coup, Endean offers him $100,000 to overthrow Kimba by invading Zangaro with a mercenary army so Endean's employer can install a puppet government.
+The new leader Colonel Bobi, is a greedy former ally of Kimba's and would allow Endean's employer to exploit the country's newly discovered platinum resources.
+Shannon refuses but when his estranged girlfriend Jessie rejects an offer of a new life in the Western U.S., he accepts Endean's contract conditional on his having full control of the military operation.

-Provided with a million dollars for expenses, Shannon contacts some of his associates from Central America and they meet in London to plan the invasion.
-The group illegally procures a supply of Uzi submachine guns, ammunition, rocket launchers, mines, and other weapons from arms dealers.
+Shannon plans the invasion with Central American associates in London.
+The group illegally procures Uzi submachine guns, ammunition, rocket launchers, mines, and other weapons.
 North encounters Shannon by chance in London and suspects him of being a CIA agent.
-Shannon asks Drew to scare North away without hurting him, but North is killed by a hitman hired by Endean to follow Shannon and his crew.
-Drew captures the assassin, and when a furious Shannon learns that Endean had sent the hitman but that the hitman had killed North on his own initiative, he kills the assassin in turn and leaves the body at Endean's house during a dinner party held for Colonel Bobi.
+Shannon asks Drew to scare North away without hurting him, but North is killed by a hitman.
+Drew captures the assassin, and Shannon learns that Endean had sent the hitman to follow them.
+Furious that the hitman had killed North on his own initiative, Shannon kills the assassin in turn and leaves the body at Endean's house during a dinner party held for Colonel Bobi.